Foods that are high in vitamin D are crucial for keeping your body healthy.

-It’s not always easy to know how to choose a healthy cereal, but if you’ve selected one that’s fortified with vitamin D, you could be onto a winner.
-All Bran, Cheerios, Cornflakes and various oatmeals all typically pack an extra vitamin D punch – it’s only a small amount, but every little helps.
+It's not always easy to know how to choose a healthy cereal (opens in new tab), but if you've selected one that's fortified with vitamin D, you could be onto a winner.
+All Bran, Cheerios, Cornflakes and various oatmeals all typically pack an extra vitamin D punch - it's only a small amount, but every little helps.

 Supplement your cereal with a glass of OJ and you'll be getting an even greater helping of vitamin D. Just be sure to check the label to check that your chosen brand has extra vitamin D included - some bottles have far more than others.